 - Preheat your oven to 425℉.

 - Trim off the stem of the brussels sprouts and cut them in half.
 Toss with avocado oil and sprinkle with salt and pepper.
+Place in an even layer on a parchment paper lined baking sheet, cut-side down.
 Roast for 25 minutes, tossing half way through.

 - In a small bowl, mix together the sriracha, honey, rice vinegar, and grated garlic clove until well combined.

-- Pour the mixed sauce over the brussels sprouts and toss to combine.
+- When the brussels sprouts are done roasting, pour the sauce over them and toss to combine.
 You can put them back in the oven for 5 more minutes to caramelize the sauce a bit, but that is optional!